sruthidevatd/listener-documentation/user-guide/index.md

 #### Accessing Documentation from the Table of Contents

 1. In the table of contents, click the desired section.
-For example: **Dashboard**
+For example: **1.2 Dashboard**.

 #### Accessing Documentation from the Section Buttons